 - fry noodles or rice

-- to simmer or poach a 2nd round of chicken legs- they'll only taste better!
-(Add fresh aromatics and spices though)
+- as a master stock, to simmer or poach a 2nd round of chicken legs- they'll only taste better the next time!
+(You need to add fresh aromatics and spices though.)

 - thickened into gravy